“Tap-tap . . . tap-tap-tap . . . tap-tap-tap-tap . . . tap-tap-tap . . .”

 Many people spend tremendous time and energy building facades to hide their insecurities.
 They are afraid that if someone finds out who they really are, they will be rejected.
 For many men in particular, deep and honest communication can be very threatening.
 Too many wives and husbands are afraid to be honest with each other.

 The Scriptures, however, emphasize being open and vulnerable.
 Paul modeled transparency when he wrote to the Corinthians, many of whom were not exactly his admirers: “For out of much affliction and anguish of heart I wrote you with many tears; not that you should be made sorrowful, but that you might know the love which I have especially for you” (2 Corinthians 2:4).
 Paul was not afraid to weep or say, “I love you.”
-Jesus wept over the death of Lazarus (John 11:35) and lamented His rejection by hard-hearted Jerusalem (Luke 13:34).
+Jesus wept over the death of Lazarus (John 11:35) and lamented that a hard-hearted Jerusalem rejected Him (Luke 13:34).

 At the same time, Scripture warns about being too open and honest.
 Solomon wrote, “When there are many words, transgression is unavoidable, but he who restrains his lips is wise” (Proverbs 10:19).
 The familiar saying about words is not true: “Sticks and stones may break my bones, but words can never hurt me.”
 Words can hurt.
 They cut, rip, and wound.
 As Solomon also said, “There is one who speaks rashly like the thrusts of a sword, but the tongue of the wise brings healing” (Proverbs 12:18).
 If you’re a spouse who uses words rashly, then you would do well to “hold your tongue.”